-Los Angeles County Waterworks District 40 (WWD40) is the largest of five County-operated waterworks districts, with 52,476 connections and a customer base spanning approximately 204,673 people across all districts.
-It serves a wide swath of the Antelope Valley and is the County's largest district by land area, infrastructure, and population.
-Notably, WWD40 resulted from a historical consolidation: multiple smaller districts were merged in the early to mid-1980s to form a unified system.
+Los Angeles County Waterworks District 40 (WWD40) is the largest of five countyoperated waterworks districts, with over 40,000 connections and a customer base spanning approximately 280,000 people across all districts.
+It serves a wide swath of the Antelope Valley and is the county's largest district by land area, infrastructure, and population.
+Notably, WWD40 results from a historical consolidation: multiple smaller districts were merged in the early to mid-1980s to form a unified system.
 "The original districts are now regions," the interviewee explained, noting that the decision to consolidate was made by the Board of Supervisors to increase resource efficiency and service equity across the regions.